cosmos/sdk-tutorials/academy/my-own-chain/can-play.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [queries](../main-concepts/queries.md), and [Protobuf](../main-concepts/protobuf.md).
-* Have Go installed.
+* You have Go installed.
-* The checkers blockchain up to the gas metering.
-Either because you followed the [previous steps](./gas-meter.md) or because you checked out [its outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/gas-meter).
+* The checkers blockchain codebase up to gas metering.
+You can get there by following the [previous steps](./gas-meter.md) or checking out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/gas-meter).

 </HighlightBox>

-As per the game mechanics you implemented earlier, a player sends a `MsgPlayMove` when [making a move](./play-game.md).
-As is bound to happen for any message being executed/&ZeroWidthSpace;handled, this message can succeed or fail for several reasons.
+A player sends a `MsgPlayMove` when [making a move](./play-game.md).
+This message can succeed or fail for several reasons.
 One error situation is when the message represents an invalid move.

-It would be helpful if the player could at least make sure that a move is valid before potentially burning gas for nothing.
-To add this facility, you need to create a way for the player to dry-run a call to the rules' [`Move`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L274) function, i.e. without changing the game's state for this.
-Here queries come in handy because they are evaluated in memory and do not commit anything permanently to storage.
+Players should be able to make sure that a move is valid before burning gas.
+To add this functionality, you need to create a way for the player to call the [`Move`](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go#L274) function without changing the game's state.
+Use a query because they are evaluated in memory and do not commit anything permanently to storage.

 ## New information

-To conduct a proper dry-run, the player has to pass along:
+To run a query to check the validity of a move you need to pass:

 * The game ID, call the field `IdValue`.
-* Which player the query relates to, `player`.
-You need to specify it as in queries - there is no signer and thus no message `Creator`.
-Expect `"black"` or `"red"` in this field.
+* `player` as queries do not have a signer.
-* The position to start from: `fromX` and `fromY`.
+* The board position to start from: `fromX` and `fromY`.
-* The position to land on: `toX` and `toY`.
+* The board position to land on: `toX` and `toY`.

 The information to be returned is: